-Tithing belongs under grace.
-It preceded the Law - Abraham tithed to Melchizedek.
-(Gen 14:18-20; Heb 7:1-2,8)

-Jesus endorsed the tithe but released it in companionate relationships.
-(Matt 23:23)

-1Cor 9:10 - Surely he says this for us, doesn't he?
-Yes, this was written for us, because when the ploughman ploughs and the thresher threshes, they ought to do so in the hope of sharing in the harvest.

-The answer to legalism is not licentiousness but holiness.
-(Matt 5:17-30; Rom 6:14f) If the New Testament made scant reference to tithing, it was because the grace of giving more than encompassed it.

-Deut 14: 23 "When we tithe we show that we are putting God first in our lives" (The Message).
+- Tithing belongs under grace.
+It preceded the Law Abraham tithed to Melchizedek.
+(Gen 14:18-20; Heb 7:1-2,8) It was Abraham's expression of gratitude in the culturally understood ways of his day. - Jesus endorsed the tithe but released it in compassionate relationships.
+(Matt 23:23) 1Cor 9:10 - Surely he says this for us, doesn't he?
+Yes, this was written for us, because when the ploughman ploughs and the thresher threshes, they ought to do so in the hope of sharing in the harvest. - The answer to legalism is not licentiousness but holiness.
+(Matt 5:17-30; Rom 6:14f) If the New Testament made scant reference to tithing, it was because the grace of giving more than encompassed it. - Deut 14: 23 "When we tithe we show that we are putting God first in our lives" (The Message).